| |

 Common Oregano

-Common oregano is one of the most common types of oregano because its flavor works so well in a large variety of recipes.
+Common oregano is one of the most popular types of oregano because its flavor works so well in a large variety of recipes.
 You’ll often find common oregano in many tomato-based dishes as well as in soups and casseroles.

 • Scientific Name: Origanum vulgare